 - The file system on the device.

-Mount options for the file system.
-The option
+Mount options for the file system, which includes the

-defaultsmeans that the partition is mounted at boot time with default options.
-This section also recognizes
+defaultsoption to mount the partition at boot time with default options.
+The mount option field also recognizes the

 systemdmount unit options in the